 » CONSTRUCTION OF THE STRATOSPHERIC-PROBE «

 In general, your probe should be as light as possible, and installed equipment such as cameras and GPS trackers must be protected from the extreme temperatures of the stratosphere.
-Above all, these properties are fulfilled by the light and easy-to-use material Styrofoam.
-Furthermore, Styrofoam insulated well from the cold.
+Above all, these properties are fulfilled by the light and easy-to-use material polystyrene.
+Furthermore, polystyrene insulated well from the cold.
 In addition, the buoyancy in case of a water landing can be helpful.

 Before you install your equipment inside the probe and install holes for the cameras, make a list of the equipment and use a sketch to see how your probe should be constructed.
 It is important that the equipment is well arranged, and the weight of the equipment is well distributed.
 A better weight distribution, leads to more stable shots later on, as less rotational movements occur.
 Furthermore, the equipment should be installed such that there is enough space for the technology, which can be fitted decently and accurately before the start.